 The announcement of shaded seating to replace Wipeout was so laughably cynical that it was deservedly torn to shreds across social media.

 Today's announcement still wasn't perfect.
-It falls in a dead spot where the immediate hype over next year's Unknown Steel Roller Coaster and Sky Voyager's eventual opening has died down.
+It falls in a dead spot where the immediate hype over next year's Steel Taipan and Sky Voyager's eventual opening has died down.
 There was no immediate replacement announced – though Dreamworld have said that there will be a thrill ride announcement next year.
 But warning was given and fans have been given the rare opportunity for one last hurrah.